Since the publication of the Fourth Edition in 2016 the EU's internal gas and electricity legislative framework has continued to develop quickly:

 Principal Advisor Energy and Antitrust, Baker McKenzie, Brussels, Former Deputy Director General, DG ENER, EC

-Floris Gräper, Head of Regulation, Gas Transport Services; Erlendas Grigorovic, Financial services and antitrust matters, DG COMP, EC; Bartek Gurba; Christopher Jones; Kristóf Kovacs, Consultant Energy Mining and Infrastructure, Baker McKenzie Budapest, Former Head of Unit DG COMP and DG ENER, EC;Yona Marinova; Lena Sandberg, Of Counsel, Gibson Dunn, Brussels; Jan Papsch, Policy & Legal Officer, DG ENER, EC; Ernst Tremmel, Wiltschek Rechtsanwälte, Wien / ACER, ERI Coordination Group; Ruben Vermeeren, DG ENER, EC; William Webster, Head of EU Power Market Design and Regulation, RWE Supply and Trading
+Floris Gräper, Head of Regulation, Gas Transport Services; Erlendas Grigorovic, Financial services and antitrust matters, DG COMP, EC; Bartek Gurba; Christopher Jones; Kristóf Kovacs, Consultant Energy Mining and Infrastructure, Baker McKenzie Budapest, Former Head of Unit DG COMP and DG ENER, EC;Yona Marinova; Lena Sandberg, Of Counsel, Gibson Dunn, Brussels; Jan Papsch, Policy & Legal Officer, DG ENER, EC; Ernst Tremmel, Wiltschek Rechtsanwälte, Wien / ACER, ERI Coordination Group; Ruben Vermeeren, DG ENER, EC; William Webster, Will Webster, Energy Policy Manager OGUK (Oil and Gas UK)

 - Leading title on the subject